Convert an existing appliance agent to Direct-to-Cloud (D2C)

 3. Verify that the appliance has completed replication of all snapshots.
 The date/time on the most recent snapshot on the appliance should match the most recent snapshot on the vault.

-5. Download the Direct-to-Cloud Windows agent.
+5. Download the Direct-to-Cloud Windows agent via the vault user interface.

 For Direct-to-Cloud, you can find the Windows Agent download link under the Clients tab in the vault: